FedericoBotta/mobility/README.md

 # Instructions

+This tutorial will use the Python programming language.
+Don't worry if you've never worked with Python before!
+If you've done some programming in another language - e.g., R - you can draw on that experience to start exploring what Python looks like in this tutorial, while learning about working with mobile phone data too.

-The tutorial for this will use the Python programming language.
-If you have never worked with Python before, there's a number of resources available online to learn its syntax and functionalities.
-Here you can find an informative cheat sheet with an introduction to some of the basic syntax and most useful introductory features of Python:
+For background reference, here you can find an informative cheat sheet with an introduction to some of the basic syntax and most useful introductory features of Python:

 https://www.datacamp.com/cheat-sheet/getting-started-with-python-cheat-sheet